 A chattel loan may be the most suitable option for your dining area fit-out.
 Generally, you'll be able to agree to a loan period of up to five years and a flexible repayment schedule tied to your anticipated income (especially if your cashflow is highly seasonal because of your location or type of cuisine).
 Most commercial cooking and restaurant equipment will have a medium-term lifespan and may be ideal for a hire purchase arrangement.

 You need quality equipment in peak condition as a medical, dental or veterinary practice.
 Equipment finance allows you to set up your practice and keep up to date with changes in your industry without taking a massive hit to your working capital.

 There are specialist providers of medical equipment finance who will help you finance everything from your practice fit-out, telecoms and IT equipment to the delicate specialised machinery you use to treat your patients.
 You can arrange finance for a specific piece of equipment or an ongoing facility that lets you purchase and upgrade equipment over time as you need to.

 As a retail business owner, your main upfront cost will likely be your store fit-out.
 This could include custom shelving, new floors, premium fittings and interior decoration.
 A chattel loan may be the most suitable option for your initial fit-out and later upgrades.
 An operating lease may be the best solution for your IT, telecoms equipment and payment systems, allowing you to upgrade as newer technology becomes available.

 Equipment finance for construction/mining businesses

-If you operate in the mining or construction industry, you will can expect to pay hundreds of thousands of dollars for each heavy vehicle or piece of specialised equipment.
+Mining and construction equipment can cost hundreds of thousands of dollars for each heavy vehicle or specialised equipment.

-While these sums may exceed the loan limit for some equipment finance providers, there are others who specialise in providing finance to businesses in the mining, construction and earthmoving sectors.
+While these sums may exceed the loan limit for some equipment finance providers, some lenders specialise in providing finance to businesses in the mining, construction and earthmoving sectors.